The stadium is located in Toyota City, Aichi Prefecture. It is about 310 km west of Tokyo.

 Getting to the Fanzone

 If you’re in the area early on the day of the match why not visit the Fanzone at Toyota Sky Hall?
+Please use the journey planners for information on access to Sky Hall Toyota Fanzone.
 Additional information about the Fanzone is available here.

 Additional travel information

 The host city has additional information on getting to the Stadium.
 Please note this website is in Japanese and will only be accessible in other languages if your host device supports translation.